Azure/iotedge-lorawan-starterkit/README.md

 Push dev branch to master

-### Add a release description and set as the latest
+### Add a release description and publish the release

 In Github, select the release created by the workflow, add a good description, and publish the release.